antrea-io/antrea/docs/feature-gates.md

 ### EndpointSlice

-`EndpointSlice` enables Service EndpointSlice support in AntreaProxy.
+`EndpointSlice` enables Service EndpointSlice support in Antrea Proxy.
 The EndpointSlice API was introduced in Kubernetes 1.16 (alpha) and it is enabled by default in Kubernetes 1.17 (beta), promoted to GA in Kubernetes 1.21.
-The EndpointSlice feature will take no effect if AntreaProxy is not enabled.
+The EndpointSlice feature will take no effect if Antrea Proxy is not enabled.
 Refer to this [link](https://kubernetes.io/docs/tasks/administer-cluster/enabling-endpointslices/) for more information about EndpointSlice.
 If this feature is enabled but the EndpointSlice v1 API is not available (Kubernetes version is lower than 1.21), Antrea Agent will log a message and fallback to the Endpoints API.